hstalker/dotfiles/README.md

 configuration/theming files requires them to always be present on the system.
 As such, all X applications are non-modular and must be installed together (see: `xapplications/`.
-It may be possible to work around this using a more complex preprocesser with xrdb (e.g.  m4).
+It may be possible to work around this using a more complex preprocessor with xrdb (e.g.  m4).

----

 ## Extension
 ### Configurations